 Sorry for driving this point home.
 Hopefully, you’ve now got a better how much is too much for your particular beard.

 Brushing your beard too often puts a lot of stress on the hair, as the bristles stretch the hair fibers causing them to snap and shed early.

 This leads to a damaged-looking beard that is less manageable and not as aesthetically pleasing.

 Some brushes, especially those with synthetic bristles, can pull at the hairs.
 This causes them to break and fall out before they are ready to be naturally shed.

 This can lead to areas of patchiness, or skin irritation, and leave your beard with split ends.
 Using the correct tools, such as a high-quality brush with natural boar bristles, can help to prevent snagging of hairs and therefore decrease hair breakage.

-Using low-quality grooming products, especially plastic combs and brushes with synthetic bristles, will damage your hair fibers.
-If you’re using these products, how often you brush your beard won’t matter.
-Your facial hair will be damaged regardless!
+Using low-quality grooming products, especially plastic combs and brushes with synthetic bristles, will often do more harm than good.

 Some Final Beard Brushing Tips